conan-io/docs/reference/conanfile/methods.rst

   if different dependencies are setting incompatible flags (c++11 after c++14).
 - **name**: Alternative name for the package so generators can take into account in order to generate targets or file names.
 - **components**: **[Experimental]** Dictionary with names as keys and a component object as value to model the different components a package may have: libraries, executables...
+Read more about this feature at :ref:`package_information_components`.

 .. code-block:: python